 Researcher & Applied Anthropologist

-I am a doctoral researcher in anthropology and educator, with a focus on data governance, digital archives, and the ethics of care in Southern Africa.
-My research draws on transnational ethnographic engagements in Southern Africa and Europe to interrogate how fragmented technologies and artificial intelligence reproduce bias, shape health systems, and influence social imaginaries.
+I am a doctoral researcher in anthropology and educator, with a focus on maternal health, data governance, digital archives, and the ethics of care in Southern Africa.
+My research draws on multi-sited ethnographic engagements in Southern Africa and Western Europe to interrogate how fragmented technologies and artificial intelligence reproduce bias, shape health systems, and influence social imaginaries.
 As an educator, I share these insights with university students, guiding them to critically engage with questions of data, knowledge, and innovation while also preparing them for professional work contexts in Southern Africa.
-My broader interests lie in human-centred innovation and in rethinking how technologies and archives can be democratized for marginalised communities.
+My broader interests lie in human-centred innovation and in rethinking how technologies and archives can be democratised for marginalised communities.

 Research